cyberegoorg/cetech/docs/index.md

 !!! danger

     CETech is under havy development and now is only prototype.
-    First i need make simple and well tested public api, resource data format, usable playground ecosystem and than optimize engine for speed and size.
+    First i need make simple and well tested api, resource data format, usable playground ecosystem and than optimize engine for speed and size.

 ### Who is it for?